killermann/samk.blog/content/2020/book-freely-accessible/index.md

 ### #1: The book has to be uncopyrighted.

-I mean exactly what it sounds like I mean: the manuscript, my contribution to the project, cannot have a copyright restricting it, or protected as intellectual property.
+I mean exactly what it sounds like I mean: the manuscript, my contribution to the project, cannot have a copyright restricting it, or be protected as intellectual property.
 Instead, I need to [uncopyright](https://uncopyright.org) it (I'm also okay with an unrestricted [Creative Commons](https://creativecommons.org/share-your-work/) license, like CC-0 or CC-by).

 This way it will be gifted to the commons, freely accessible for others to use in their curricula, teaching, organizing, writing, or whatever they'd otherwise license it for.

 _Wait -- where are you going?
 I have another request, one that is even more unfeasible -- or so I've repeatedly been told in a mix of tones.
-Why walk out on me when you could read this and run away instead?_
+Why walk out on me when you could read this next part and run away instead?_

 ### #2: The book must be accessible without a paywall.